 You have given the letter of resignation to your boss as soon as you decided to quit your job.
 But now you have changed your mind and want to stick to your current job.
 You know you made a mistake and now want to know how to retract a resignation.
 Luckily, we’ve done the hard work for you.

-Step 1: Submit a written request
+Step 1: Submit a written request of retracting the resignation

 As soon as you decide to stay at your current job, inform it to your boss or the HR department by sending a written request that clearly states that you want to withdraw your resignation.
 After the written request is sent, you should discuss it with the concerned person (i.e. your boss or HR manager), either by phone or in person.

 Step 2: Content of retract a resignation letter should be precise

 Write the letter using a business letter format.
 You need to show your employer that you are professional when you retract a resignation.

 [Your Name] [Your Address] [Your Contact No.]